pyralog/pyralog/TENSOR_DATABASE.md

 ## Overview

-DLog extends its multi-model capabilities with **native tensor support**, enabling efficient storage and processing of multi-dimensional arrays for machine learning, scientific computing, and real-time analytics.
+Pyralog extends its multi-model capabilities with **native tensor support**, enabling efficient storage and processing of multi-dimensional arrays for machine learning, scientific computing, and real-time analytics.

 ### Key Features